awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 Amazon ECS sends the following types of events to EventBridge: container instance state change events, task state change events, service action, and service deployment state change events\.
 If these resources change, an event is triggered\.
 These events and their possible causes are described in greater detail in the following sections\.

 **Note**
 Amazon ECS may add other event types, sources, and details in the future\.
-If you are programmatically deserializing event JSON data, make sure that your application is prepared to handle unknown properties to avoid issues if and when these additional properties are added\.
+If you are deserializing event JSON data in code, make sure that your application is prepared to handle unknown properties to avoid issues if and when these additional properties are added\.

 In some cases, multiple events are triggered for the same activity\.
 For example, when a task is started on a container instance, a task state change event is triggered for the new task\.
 A container instance state change event is triggered to account for the change in available resources, such as CPU, memory, and available ports, on the container instance\.
 Likewise, if a container instance is terminated, events are triggered for the container instance, the container agent connection status, and every task that was running on the container instance\.